lrussell676/Highlighted_Undergraduate_Projects/README.md

 # Carnegie Internship Poster, Summer 2021
 As part of my 2021 Internship, I had to summarise my completed research via a 3-page poster for display on the Funder's website.
-My task was to complete a semi-developed 2D LAMMPS (C++) model to simulate vortex dynamics of FtsZ proteins, – a protein that exists amongst many bacteria types and is present during the initial stages of cell division.
+My task was to complete a semi-developed 2D LAMMPS (C++) model to simulate vortex dynamics of FtsZ proteins; a protein that exists amongst many bacteria types and is present during the initial stages of cell division.

 # 4th Yr Project, 2021-2022